-If screening is declined, this should be recorded in the maternity records and Personal Child Health Record, and the NBSS card should be sent to the laboratory stating DECLINED HAEMOGLOBINOPATHY SCREEN.
-The GP and Health Visitor (HV) should be informed in case the baby becomes unwell at any stage and the parents should be given contact details for further discussion and/or change of mind.
-(If other, or all, conditions for screening are declined the NBSS card should indicate this, and the GP and HV notified accordingly).
+If screening is declined, this should be recorded in the Maternity Hand Held Records (MHHR) and Personal Child Health Record (PCHR) and the NBSS card should be sent to the laboratory stating DECLINED HAEMOGLOBINOPATHY SCREEN.
+The GP and Health Visitor (HV) should be informed in case the baby becomes unwell at any stage and the parents shouldbe given contact details for further discussion and/or change of mind.
+(If other, or all, conditions for screening aredeclined the NBSS card should indicate this, and the GP and HV notified accordingly).